-Winter in Britain may be nearing the end for another year so the best place to go if you are still craving snow and slopes is a trip to the Alps.
-The ski season runs roughly from November to April so there’s still plenty of time to get on the piste.
-However, once you’ve added up the cost of the flights, accommodation and equipment, it can be quite pricey, especially if taking the family.
-But there is one thing you can do reduce the overall cost – drive to the Alps instead of flying.
+But there is one thing you can do to reduce the overall cost” drive to the Alps instead of flying.
 It’s arguably more relaxing (if you have plenty of in-car entertainment), and offers an amazing family adventure featuring beautiful countryside and scenery.
-On top of that there’s also no lugging cases and equipment around airports, and no transfers to struggle with.
+On top of that, there’s also no lugging cases and equipment around airports, and no transfers to struggle with.
 You just jump into your car and drive all the way to your skiing destination.

-You do, however, need to give careful consideration to your car, and in particular your tyres.
-Yes, tyres.
+You do, however, need to give careful consideration to your car and, in particular, your tyres when driving through Europe in the winter.
 Read more and discover what the rules are on the continent about winter tyres and chains.

 Leading premium tyre manufacturers, like Continental, offer an extensive, comprehensive range of superb winter tyres that are ideal for travelling in Europe and are designed and built for the most demanding cold weather and snowy conditions.